cxsquared/portfolio/about.md

 <h2>Cody Claborn</h2>
 ![Cody Claborn]({{ site.baseurl }}/assets/mini.png)
 <h3>Programmer/Composer</h3>
 Hi!
-My name is Cody Claborn and I'm currently a student at Indiana University Purdue University Indianapolis (IUPUI).
-I'm studying Music Technology with a focus in Media Arts and Science and more specifically game design and development.
-My other pasion, besides music, is programming.
-In my free time I'm constantly designing and programming games.

-I'm heavily involved with the game development community at IUPUI.
-I help run the [Game Developers Group](http://www.indiana.edu/~gamedev/) on campus.
-On top of my involvment with students groups I've also been fortunate to take part in a class that created and showed off an alternate reality game called [Return of Aetheria](http://returnofaetheria.org/) at an Indianpolis convention [Indy PopCon](https://indypopcon.com/).
+My name is Cody Claborn and I'm currently looking for work.
+I graduated with a Bachelors of Science in Music Technology in 2016.
+I am currently looking for work in either programming or audio.
+Game development is my main passion in life along with audio programming for games.
+My other hobbies include 3D printing, gaming, and playing saxophone.
+I'm always open to new opportunities and would love to hear from you.

 If you have any questions or want to request more information you can [Contact Me on my site]({{ site.baseurl }}/contact/).